Master of Education in Special Education

 2. Submit the application fee of $35.

-1. Explain how your experiences/interests reflect your capacity for the specialization area you are apply for specifically (i.e., LD, EBD, ID, VI, ECSE, ASD, SES, General).
+1. Explain how your experiences/interests reflect your capacity for the specialization area you are applying for specifically (i.e., ASD, EBD, EI/ECSE, General, ID, LD, SES, and BVI).

-2. Identify a behavioral or learning need with an individual whom you know professionally or personally, then describe how you approached managing it.
+2. Identify a behavioral or learning need with an individual with whom you know professionally or personally and describe your approach to managing the individual's specific need.

 3. Graduate school may be challenging due to competing demands for your time.
 Please address how you will navigate these challenges by utilizing your strengths.